-Although your cancer treatment has ended, you will still need to have regular appointments with your doctor (eg, every 3-4 months).
+Although your cancer treatment has ended, you will still need to have regular appointments with your doctor.
+This may be every 3-4 months for the first two years after treatment.
 Eventually, you may need a check-up only once or twice a year.
 Still, these check-ups are an important part of your follow–up care, so work with your doctor to develop the follow-up schedule that works best for you.

 It is natural to feel worried before your follow-up appointment.
 You may be afraid the doctor will tell you that cancer has returned.
 Some ideas to help you cope with your fear of cancer returning include:

 An important step you can take to living a healthy life after cancer is to develop a wellness plan.
 A wellness plan consists of ways you can take care of your physical, emotional, social, and spiritual needs.
 Ask your doctor to help you create a plan for your health.

 Everyone’s wellness plan is different, depending on each person’s situation.
 But, here are some suggestions that you may want to include in your wellness plan: